Glen-Cocoa/first-elixir-app/README.md

 - click X to remove an item
 - click on button on bottom of screen to bring up modal to add entries

-a copy of this app is hosted on an aws ec2 instance at http://13.58.24.248/
+a copy of this app is hosted on an aws ec2 instance at http://13.58.24.248/ (wip)